wellyshen/react-cool-form/docs/api-reference/use-form.md

   const isValid = await runValidation();
   console.log("The form is: ", isValid ? "valid" : "invalid");
 };

+// Full parameters
+runValidation("fieldName", {
+  shouldFocus: true, // (Default = "focusOnError" option) To focus to the first field with an error within the specified fields
+});
 ```

 👉🏻 See the [Validation Guide](../getting-started/validation-guide) to learn more.